 - White bread 70

 Glycemic index can be confusing at times because it doesn’t reflect the amount of actual carbohydrate in a particular food.
-To help clarify this confusion, another index of the blood-glucose-raising potential of carbohydrate-containing foods has been developed – it’s called glycemic load.
+To help clarify this confusion, another index of the blood-glucose-raising potential of carbohydrate-containing foods has been developed – it is called glycemic load.

 Glycemic load is calculated by multiplying the glycemic index of a particular food by the grams of carbohydrate in a specific amount of food; the result is then divided by 100.
-Glycemic load formula looks like this:
+The glycemic load formula looks like this:

 GL (glycemic load) =(GI (glycemic index) X the amount of carbohydrate) / 100

 For example, an apple has a GI of 40 and contains 15 grams of carbohydrates.
 So we will calculate the GL of an apple as follows: 40 X 15 / 100 = 6 g.
-Glycemic load of an apple is 6.
+The glycemic load of an apple is 6.

-Glycemic load less that 10 is considerate to be low; GL from 10 to 20 is considerate to be moderate or medium; and GL above 20 is considerate to be high.
+Glycemic load less that 10 is considered to be low; GL from 10 to 20 is considered to be moderate or medium, and GL above 20 is considered to be high.